 He’s not the first, either, apparently.
 In fact he’s the latest in a line of top British ceramics experts driven to the edge of reason by nothing in particular – a mouse in the case of Fox (Bernard Horsfall), who gives Steed a lead to the top-end ceramics outfit he used to work for.

 What’s going on?
 And is an organisation called the Business Efficiency Bureau (BEB) involved?
-Well it’s headed by Pemberton, played by the silken Patrick Cargill, a man who wears sunglasses indoors.
-And he’s ably assisted by the Rosa Klebb-like Dr Voss (Annette Carell, a specialist at these sort of roles)… so there’s a good chance.
+Well it’s headed by a man called Pemberton, played by the silken Patrick Cargill, a character who wears sunglasses indoors.
+And Pemberton is ably assisted by the Rosa Klebb-like Dr Voss (Annette Carell, a specialist at these sort of roles)… so there’s a good chance.

 Also working at the BEB is Gilbert (played by Garfield Morgan, later of The Sweeney), a psychologist (dodgy) who wears those nicotine-tinted shades beloved, in screen dramas, of child murderers, war criminals and sexual deviants.

-A large flashing sign bearing the word “villain” would be less subtle but at least we know where we are.
+A large flashing sign bearing the word “villain” would be more subtle but at least we know where we are.

 Also in the mix is Raven (Brian Wilde, later of Porridge), a go-getting industrialist of Elon Musk stripe who has called in the BEB to help him streamline the industry (put it entirely under his control, in other words) using Gilbert’s psychological profiling to get the measure of his rivals and scare them off (or to death).